w3c/wai-quick-start/source/designing.html.erb.md

 {:/}

 {:.attach_permalink}
-## Present form errors in a block above the form and make the fields in error extremely obvious
+## Provide clear presentation of errors

 When something goes wrong, it should be extremely obvious where to find the problem.
 Ideally, provide a list of errors above the form, repeat the error beside the offending form element, and create a style that make the element really stand out.
 Inline validation can be extremely helpful for many users, but needs careful coding to ensure accessibility.